ralexsander/ansible-role-jitsi-meet/README.md

 Dependencies
 ------------

-It's technically not a dependency, but you should check out [thefinn93.letsencrypt] for astoundingly easy SSL certs.
+It's technically not a dependency, but you should check out [geerlingguy.certbot] for astoundingly easy SSL certs.

 Example Playbook